 Need to know:

-The mausoleum is located in modern Turkestan city in the Southern Kazakhstan region.
+The mausoleum is located in the city of Turkistan in the Southern Kazakhstan Province.
 You can get there by a bus or a fixed route taxi-bus from Altyn Orda bus station, the distance is about 3 km.
 This will be quite a budget option with a minimum of expenditure since the entrance ticket costs a little more than the bus fair, which is about 200 tenge.
 But how many impressions you get!
 Everyone, who has visited there, notes that from the first minutes they saw the mausoleum they seemed to go several hundred years in back enveloped by the oriental fairytale.

 But it did not survive in its original state to our days.
 First it was destroyed by the Otrar disaster, after the 15th century the reconstructed building fell victim to an earthquake, in the 13th century it was reconstructed but collapsed again.
 And only in 1971 it acquired the form in which we can behold the mausoleum now.
 The majestic building made of burnt bricks, the main facade is decorated with minarets, ornamental masonry, and a deep lancet arch.
 It consists of the burial vault itself, where the relics of the saint are kept, and the commemorative mosque.
 It is here that all the pilgrimages to the Yasawi Mausoleum start because first of all one must pay tribute to Arystan Bab who was his mentor.